Feeding the Content Monster

 Egad, it’s enough to put you off your feed.
 Or, at least, put you off blogging.

 Case in Point

-I was supposed to post every month.
-And I do so.
+So I was supposed to post every month.
+And I did.
 I liked having an active status there, even if it was fairly marginal by the end.
 It’s not like I was buying groceries with my big earnings from there.
 And, truthfully, they did pay me one time.
 It thrilled me at the time.
-These days, I want an actual salary for my musings.
+These days, I get an actual salary for my musings.
 Hence a pittance from the Examiner, while considerably better than a kick in the teeth, stopped cutting it.

 And it was not enough for them, anyway.
 Instead, they would send me a reminder every two weeks.